 To get rid of springtails let the soil dry out two inches deep (5cm) and water less.
 Use potting soil with peat and a wet sponge to wipe springtails away.
 Spray your plant and soil with oxygenated bleach (sodium percarbonate) using a spray bottle.
 Alternatively use a mix of neem oil and water or apple cider vinegar.
 It will burn the springtails.
 You can also cover the soil with diatomaceous earth and rim the pot with DE dust.

 Springtails And How To Get Rid Of Springtails

-Since these creatures are microscopic, it is hard to see them with your eyes.
+Since these creatures are microscopic, seeing them with your eyes is hard.

 If you suspect you have a springtail infestation, the good news is they don’t kill plants.

-In gardens, springtails actually have major benefits for the plants.
+In gardens, springtails have major benefits for the plants.

-These pests are just an annoying pest infestation to deal with.
+These pests are just annoying pests to deal with.